 If you live in zones USDA Hardiness Zones 7 through 9 or if you live in the South (Louisiana, Mississippi, Alabama, Georgia, the Carolina, Tennessee and southern Virginia), then this guide is for you.
-Subscribe and get the PDF to work on your garden with month-by-month tasks and helpful tricks and tips.
+Subscribe and get the PDF with month-by-month gardening tasks and helpful tricks and tips.

 We’ll go through each season and month to see what you should be working on and what lies ahead in your garden.
 With a rock solid plan in place you can have a fulfilling and productive garden all year round.

 December, January and February are usually a very quiet time in the garden.
 This is not the case in the South.
 In fact, many of the cool season crops such as brassicas do best at this time.
 Another benefit to the south is the ground rarely freezes thus is malleable for planting these during this time.
 Also, it is time to add perennials such as fruit trees.
+This is also the best time to build a raised bed, find out how to do it.
 Make your gardening plans now!